Ferlab-Ste-Justine/datalake-lib/README.md

 You can slo define your own case class, if you want for example extend the datalake configuraion.

-1. Define your case class, it must extends `ConfigurationWrapper` :
+1. Define your case class, it must extend `ConfigurationWrapper` :

 ```scala
 case class ExtraConf(extraOption: String, datalake: DatalakeConf) extends ConfigurationWrapper(datalake)